Reviews

 9) [OPTIONAL HEATED BED STEP] Using a microfiber cloth or lint free towel, press the one inch of exposed PEI sheet to the spring steel from the center outwards towards the edge of the sheet.
 Continue pressing down with the cloth in strokes making sure to rub carefully to prevent any air bubbles or pieces of dust or lint from becoming trapped between the sheet and the spring steel.

-10) [OPTIONAL HEATED BED STEP] Slowly and carefully begin to peal the rest of the colored backing while using the cloth to press the sheet to the spring steel.
-Be careful to push from the center outwards, to help prevent air bubbles from appearing.
-This PEI sheet application procedure is very similar to applying a screen protector to a cell phone or tablet.
+10) [OPTIONAL HEATED BED STEP] Slowly and carefully begin to peel the rest of the colored backing while using the cloth to press the sheet to the spring steel.
+Push from the center outwards to help prevent air bubbles.
+This PEI sheet application procedure is a lot like applying a screen protector to a cell phone or tablet.

-11) [OPTIONAL HEATED BED STEP] Once the PEI sheet is completely attached, carefully peal the clear protective top layer off the top of the PEI sheet.
-Once you have a corner separated, the rest should peal off very easily without pulling the PEI from the spring steel.
+11) [OPTIONAL HEATED BED STEP] Once the PEI sheet is completely attached, carefully peel the clear protective top layer off the top of the PEI sheet.
+Once you get a corner separated, the rest should peel off easily without pulling the PEI from the spring steel.

 12) [OPTIONAL HEATED BED STEP] Gently slide the 11 inch braided wire wrap over the wires attached to the heating board.